I was born and raised in Germany. Life brought me to settle in the

 Germany.
-I have worked in many fields, settings and roles that
+I have worked in many settings and roles that influence my

-influence my work and who I am, including parent counselor and special
+work and who I am, from parent counselor to special education

-and psychodynamic thinking as well as attachment theory and
+thinking as well as attachment theory and neuroscience.
+My experience

-personal and professional growth, and attend trainings and workshops
+growth, and attend trainings and workshops regularly.
+Currently I am

-regularly.
-I am an MFT Associate in private practice with the Center
+an MFT Trainee in private practice with the Center for Mindful